AhsanFazal/RoboticManipulator/README.md

 ## Overview

-This repository contains code and resources for building and controlling a planar robotic manipulator.
+This repository contains code for building and controlling a planar robotic manipulator.
 The objectives of this assignment are as follows:

 1. Create and tune PID controllers.
 2. Analyze PID-controlled plants using control theory, focusing on frequency response with empirical Bode plots.